 If you are over 18 and based in the UK, France, Germany, The Netherlands or Austria then purchasing the starter kit is your opportunity to join our wonderful community and share your love of the fantastic products available from Stampin’ Up!
 You can choose to be your best customer and purchase for the demonstrator discounts, or, if you choose you can earn an income if you decide to demonstrate the products at classes etc. Stampin’ Up! is customisable to suit you.
 I certainly won’t pressure you to do something you are simply not interested in, but if you want to take Stampin’ Up! to the next level, I am here to help.

-I have been a demonstrator since Stampin’ Up launched in Europe and still love the products and meeting new people.
+I have been a demonstrator since Stampin’ Up launched in Europe (with a small ‘siesta’) and still love the products and meeting new people.
 I look forward to getting to know you and sharing the love of Stampin’ Up!
 You do not have to be local to me to join.

 To join Stampin’ Up! you simply purchase the great value starter kit for £99 (129€).
 You can choose any current products of your choice to the value of £130(175€).
 You also receive a free business pack with your kit, to use if you want to, and delivery is FREE!

 If you have an order to place that is between £99 and £130, and you think that you may order more supplies over the next three months, why not take advantage and join.
 Not sure what to put in your kit?